tldr-pages/tldr/pages/common/flips.md

 > Create and apply patches for IPS and BPS files.
 > More information: <https://github.com/Alcaro/Flips>.

-- Open to create and apply patches interactively:
+- Start Flips to create and apply patches interactively:

 `flips`